India launches probe into Wal-Mart lobbying report

-Wal-Mart disclosed in a report to the U.S. Senate it had paid $25 million over four years to lobby American lawmakers, in part to help gain access to overseas markets including India.
+Wal-Mart disclosed in a report to the U.S. Senate that it had paid $25 million over four years to lobby American lawmakers to help gain access to overseas markets, including India.

-The report spurred opposition lawmakers, who oppose Wal-Mart’s entry into India, to call for an inquiry into whether any money was spent there, even though the disclosure filing only referred to lobbying activities in the United States.
+The report spurred opposition lawmakers, who oppose Wal-Mart’s entry into India, to call for an inquiry into whether any money was spent in India, even though the disclosure filing only referred to lobbying activities in the United States.

-Parliamentary Affairs Minister Kamal Nath told parliament that a retired judge would be appointed to lead an investigation “pertaining to Wal-Mart’s lobbying.”
+Parliamentary Affairs Minister Kamal Nath told parliament a retired judge would be appointed to lead an investigation “pertaining to Wal-Mart’s lobbying”.

 No further details were available about the inquiry.